iamovi/iamovi/README.md

 **hi, this is Ovi ren,**

-**i'm a hobby programmer, but i create real world projects which is fun and useful**
+**i'm a hobby programmer, but i create real world projects which is fun and useful,**

-***https://github.com/renfamilyguy : this is my playground where i create fun, experiment, random, maybe useless or useful things!***
+***and, https://github.com/renfamilyguy : this is my playground where i create fun, experiment, random, maybe useless or useful things!***